Sitecore/docker-images/README.md

 ## Changelog

+- [Changed] Sitecore 9.1.1 images now overrides default `ENTRYPOINT` to get `ServiceMonitor` to monitor and inject Docker defined environment variables into the Application Pool that runs Sitecore.
 - [Added] Sitecore 9.1.1 XM and XP on ltsc2019/1809, please notice that the `xm1` tags is now just `xm`.
 - [**Breaking**] Sitecore 9.1.0 images tagged with `9.1.001564` is renamed to `9.1.0` to align with the [new Sitecore NuGet versioning](https://sitecore.myget.org/feed/sc-packages/package/nuget/Sitecore.Kernel/9.1.0).
 - [Added] Sitecore 7.5.150212 CM/CD and SQL on 1803.